 Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective July 1 following notice of a change in the rate.
 The CalPERS board retains the authority to amend contribution rates.
 The total plan contributions are determined through CalPERS' periodic actuarial valuation process or by State statute.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of the employees.
 The contribution rates are expressed as a percentage of annual payroll.
-For the years ended June 30, 2021 and 2020, for employees hired prior to January 1, 2013, the active employer's contribution rate is 10.48 percent.
-For employees hired after January 1, 2013, the active employee contribution rate is 9.75 percent of annual pay, and the employer's contribution rate is 7.73 percent.
+For the years ended June 30, 2022 and 2021, for employees hired prior to January 1, 2013, the active employee contribution rate is 7 percent of annual pay, and the employer's contribution rate is 6.75 percent of annual pay, and the employer's contribution rate is 6.75 percent of annual pay, and the employer's contribution rate is 7.59 percent.
 The District entered into an agreement with the District's employees regarding the percentages each party will contribute to CalPERS and PEPRA.
-The District's contributions to CalPERS for the fiscal years ended June 30, 2021 and 2020, were \$141,769 and \$100,839, respectively.
+The District's contributions to CalPERS for the fiscal years ended June 30, 2022 and 2021, were \$52,947 and \$141,769, respectively.

-Pension Assets, Pension Liabilities, Pension Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions
+Pension Assets, Pension Liabilities, Pension Expenses, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions

-As of June 30, 2021 and 2020, the District reported net pension liability of \$450,760 and \$477,281, respectively, for its proportionate shares of the net pension liability for the Miscellaneous Plan.
+At June 30, 2022 and 2021, the District reported net pension liability of \$422,585 and \$450,760, respectively, for its proportionate shares of the net pension liability for the Miscellaneous Plan.

 The District's net pension liability for the Plan is measured as the proportionate share of the net pension liability.
-The net pension liability is measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019, rolled forward to June 30, 2020, using standard update procedures.
+The net pension liability is measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2020, rolled forward to June 30, 2021, using standard update procedures.
 The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers, actuarially determined.
-A comparison of the District's proportionate share at measurement date of June 30, 2020, to its proportionate share at measurement date June 30, 2019, is as follows:
+A comparison of the District's proportionate share at measurement date of June 30, 2021, to its proportionate share at measurement date June 30, 2020, is as follows: